jkbest2/counterpref/docs/project/counterpref_project.md

 Moving from an index of abundance that uses fishery-independent data exclusively to one that also includes fishery-dependent data is not without pitfalls.
-Fishery-dependent data are not collected using a defined sampling procedure.
-This may result in higher variance of catches (e.g. among vessels).
+Fishery-dependent data are not collected using a standardized sampling procedure.
+Fishery-dependent catches are then subject to additional sources of variation that may result in increased bias and/or variance in catches.
 Fishing locations are also chosen for their potential profit rather according to a specified design.
 This targeting behavior may result in a preferential sample, where only areas with higher biomass of the targeted species are sampled by the